Variable Selection with the Knockoffs: Composite Null Hypotheses: Background: Fixed-X Knockoff Filter

 In fact, this construction not only preserves the correlation structure of $\Xv$, but also has another subtle yet important geometrical implication: $\Xv_i$ ($i$-th column of $\Xv)$ and $\mathbf{\Tilde{X}}_i$ are second-order ``exchangable'' in a deterministic sense, i.e., swapping $\Xv_i$ and $\mathbf{\Tilde{X}}_i$ does not change the inner product structure (Gram matrix) of the augmented design.
 This property makes $\mathbf{\Tilde{X}}$ an appropriate tool for FDR control.
 It should be noted that the detection power highly depends on the parameter $\sv$ as it determines the angle between a feature and its corresponding knockoff.
 In other words, $s_i$ ($i$-th element of $\sv$) controls how different (or orthogonal) $\Xv_i$ and $\mathbf{\Tilde{X}}_i$ would be.
 Assuming the columns of $\Xv$ are normalized by the Euclidean norm, one way to choose $\sv$ is to solve the following convex problem,

-This semi-definite programming minimizes the average correlation between variables and their corresponding knockoff variable. \begin{remark} Since a column-wise normalization of the design matrix is natural for variable selection purpose and essential in terms of statistical power, throughout this paper, we always assume $\Xv$ is normalized by $\ell_2$ norm of columns \end{remark}
+This semi-definite programming minimizes the average correlation between variables and their corresponding knockoff variable. {See~\cite{barber2015controlling,spector2022powerful} for other choices of $\sv$}. \begin{remark} Since a column-wise normalization of the design matrix is natural for variable selection purposes and essential in terms of statistical power, throughout this paper, we always assume that $\Xv$ is normalized by the $\ell_2$ norm of columns. \end{remark}